unnecessary menus in text import wizard

 occur during import.

-#2 Updated by Matt Jones almost 20 years ago
+#2 Updated by Matt Jones over 20 years ago

 Reopened to continue this discussion, and cc'ing Chad, Chris and Mark to get